AXRoux/AllSourceIntelligenceHub/README.md

 ## Contributing
 Contributions to improve the All-Source Intelligence Hub are welcome.
 Please follow the standard fork-and-pull request workflow.
+My API Key is still there it's non-paid for so, if you run out of the daily rate, replace it with your own.

 ## License
 MIT License